The Spirit of the Maldives: Culture, Cuisine and Island Living

 The Spirit of the Maldives Reimagined Across Three Islands

-Since the opening of Kurumba Maldives in 1972, the Maldives has transformed from a little-known collection of islands into one of the world's most iconic luxury destinations.
+Since the opening of Kurumba Maldives in 1972, the Maldives has transformed from a little-known collection of islands into one of the world's most sought-after island destinations.
 Yet despite its evolution, the essence of the Maldives remains unchanged: a deep connection to the ocean, a rich cultural heritage and a way of life shaped by nature.

 Today, that spirit can be experienced in different ways.
-Across Niva Kurumba, Niva Velassaru and Niva Dhigali, travellers are invited to discover three distinct chapters of the Maldives story, from the origins of tourism and the rise of contemporary luxury to a renewed appreciation for culture, community and nature.
+Across Niva Kurumba, Niva Velassaru and Niva Dhigali, travellers are invited to discover three distinct chapters of the Maldives story, from the origins of tourism and the evolution of contemporary island living to a renewed appreciation for culture, community and nature.

 1972: Niva Kurumba Maldives